General terms & conditions

 6.4.
 Guarantee claims do not give the Client any right to withhold agreed payments or to set-off claims.
 If the enforcement of guarantee rights results in a price reduction pursuant to Section 6.3 and the Client has already paid the full fee for the translation to the Translator, the Client will reimburse the relevant amount to the Client.

 6.5.
-There is only liability for defects in Translations which are intended for use in printed works if the Client specifically states in writing in its order that it intends to publish the text and if proofs have been provided to the Translator up to an including the final version of the text.
+There is only liability for defects in translations/texts which are intended for use in printed works if the Client specifically states in writing in its order that it intends to publish the text and if proofs have been provided to the Translator up to an including the final version of the text.
 If the Client fails to provide such information and proofs, the Translator may demand reasonable compensation for any additional work which is necessary.

 6.8.
 There is no liability for abbreviations or terminology which are specific to the assignment and which the Client did not state or provide information about when placing its order.

 6.9.
-The Translator has no liability for the correct representation in the translation of names and addresses in the source text which are not written in the Latin alphabet.
+The Translator has no liability for the correct representation in the translation/text of names and addresses in the source text which are not written in the Latin alphabet.
 In such cases, it is recommended that the Client sets out the correct way of writing names and other designations in upper case Latin script on a separate piece of paper or in a separate file.
 This also applies to names and numbers which are illegible.

 7.1.
 Unless the provisions of mandatory law stipulate otherwise, all claims for damages against the Translator are limited to the (net) amount invoiced for the respective translation.
 This restriction on damage claims does not apply in cases where the loss was caused by the Translator’s intentional or grossly negligent conduct.
 There is no liability for lost profits or consequential damage.